 - It directly or indirectly transferred money or property to a foreign trust.
 For this purpose, any U.S. person who created a foreign trust is considered a transferor. - It is treated as the owner of any part of the assets of a foreign trust under the grantor trust rules. - It received a distribution from a foreign trust.
 For more information, see the instructions for Form 3520.

-Note: An owner of a foreign trust must ensure that the trust files an annual information return on Form 3520-A, as well as U.S. owner and U.S. beneficiary statements.
-For details, see Notice 97-34, 1997-25 I.R.B.
-22.
+Note: An owner of a foreign trust must ensure that the trust files an annual information return on Form 3520-A, Annual Information Return of Foreign Trust with a U.S. Owner for details, see Form 3520-A.